DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 [Hades](https://www.nintendo.com/games/detail/hades-switch/) is a god-like rogue-like dungeon crawler.
 Kill all the beasts!
 The game has cross saves same as The Witcher.

+#### Monster Hunter: Rise

+{% include image path="monster-hunter-rise.jpg" alt="Monster Hunter: Rise" link=true %}

+[Monster Hunter](https://www.nintendo.com/games/detail/monster-hunter-rise-switch/) is a good RPG with a focus on a fight.
+The game is imbued with an Asian spirit.
+The game was Switch-exclusive for a long time, so it's highly optimized.